nanopb/nanopb/docs/reference.rst

 :type:          LTYPE and HTYPE of the field.
 :data_offset:   Offset of field data, relative to the end of the previous field.
 :size_offset:   Offset of *bool* flag for optional fields or *size_t* count for arrays, relative to field data.
 :data_size:     Size of a single data entry, in bytes.
 For PB_LTYPE_BYTES, the size of the byte array inside the containing structure.
+For PB_HTYPE_CALLBACK, size of the C data type if known.
 :array_size:    Maximum number of entries in an array, if it is an array type.
 :ptr:           Pointer to default value for optional fields, or to submessage description for PB_LTYPE_SUBMESSAGE.